DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040/Adafruit Featherwing RFM95 900Mhz/Online Time LORA Example/README.md

 # Adafruit Featherwing LORA RFM95 with Feather RP2040
 ### Online Time LORA Example by DJDevon3

-This code includes improved error handling correction for connecting to wifi & time server.
+This code includes *improved* error handling correction from my original commit.

-It will now gracefully revert back to looking for the time server if not found or WiFi if SSID not found without crashing the program (hopefully).
+It will now gracefully revert back to looking for the time server and/or WiFi if SSID not found without crashing the program (hopefully).

-This code requires a secrets.py file
+This example requires a secrets.py file

 Circuit Python 7.3.3